kesiev/rewtro/README.md

 You can also use these paper cartridges as hints in treasure hunts, put them in [geocaches](https://en.wikipedia.org/wiki/Geocaching), spread its parts as collectible stickers, on video advertising, for fancy business cards, etc.

-Rewtro QR-Carts are cheap to print and contains the _whole_ game data, are _physically shareable_, fun to copy and can be easily unique.
+Rewtro QR-Carts are cheap to print and contain the _whole_ game data, are _physically shareable_, fun to copy and can be easily unique.
 Take the best of that.

 ## FAQs